 Students attending the Susquehanna Valley School District have the advantage of accessible and inviting Library Media Centers (LMC) in every school.
-The emphasis of the LMC is to create an environment conducive to locating, evaluating, and using information in all its forms and to encourage reading for pleasure for all students from kindergarten through twelfth grade.
-At the elementary level, students come to the LMC once a cycle with their classes and are welcome to come in on an individual basis if they wish to borrow or return materials.
-Our elementary libraries are staffed by experienced Library Clerks.
+The emphasis of the LMC is to create an environment conducive to locating, evaluating, and using information brary Clerks.
 In secondary schools, the LMC is open all day for individual students as well as for curriculum related research projects involving entire classes.
 The high school and middle school libraries are managed by NYS certified School Librarians.